dstreev/cloudera_upgrade_utils/hive-sre/README.md

 - [`perf`](#hive-jdbc-performance-testing-tool-perf) is used to check the throughput of a JDBC connection.
 - [`sre`](#sre-application-sre) is used to find potential 'Hive' performance issues caused by small files and excessive partitions.
 - [`u3`](#hive-upgrade-check-u3) is used to review 'Hive 1/2' environments for Hive3 upgrade planning.
+- [`cli`-external reference](https://github.com/dstreev/hadoop-cli/blob/master/README.md) is an hdfs interactive client.
+It is a core part of the `hive-sre` application, so we've exposed the shell here via the `hive-sre-cli` executable.

 ### Binary